Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kingston upon Thames and are not the council.
 About us

-The Audit, Governance and Standards Committee of Kingston upon Thames Council met on Wednesday 27 March 2024 to review the progress of audits, discuss fraud prevention, and examine the council's risk register.
-The committee noted updates on the council's statements of accounts, received an overview of fraud work and the indicative fraud plan for the upcoming year, and reviewed the corporate risk register, approving the internal audit charter, strategy, and plan for 2024/25.
+The Audit, Governance and Standards Committee of Kingston upon Thames Council met on Wednesday 27 March 2024 to review the progress of the Council's financial statement audits, discuss fraud prevention efforts, and examine the corporate risk register.
+The committee also approved the Internal Audit Charter, Strategy, and Audit Plan for the upcoming year and received an update on the progress of the 2023/24 internal audit work.

 Statement of Accounts and External Audit Update